Gnkgo/summaries/systems-programming-and-computer-architecture/ImportantSPCA.md

 local variables
 ## Exceptions
-**Processor Exception** changes the control flow exceptionally and most of the time context swithces to the OS for further instructions how the given exception should be handled.
-Exeptions are associated with an exception code that at the same time are an index into an exception table defined by the OS.
-In contrast to for example java exceptions, processor exceptions are not always bad; a system call is often hadndled as an exception too.
+**Processor Exception** changes the control flow exceptionally and most of the time context switches to the OS for further instructions how the given exception should be handled.
+Exceptions are associated with an exception code that at the same time are an index into an exception table defined by the OS.
+In contrast to for example java exceptions, processor exceptions are not always bad; a system call is often handled as an exception too.

 **Asynchronous exception** caused by events outside of processor --> ctr-c (interrupt)